Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Strongly disordered medium

 with the integral taken over the first Brillouin zone of the reference lattice, where the volume of this zone is given by $V_b = n_{\rm at}(2π)^d$.
-Since $K_{αβ}(\Vq) = K_{αβ}^{\rm lad}(\Vq) + K_{αβ}^{\rm tw}(\Vq)$, the Fourier transform (\ref{eq:Fourier}) can be performed for both terms independently.
-For the ladder term given by Eq.~\ref{eq:Kladder(q)} we obtain:
+Since $K_{αβ}(\Vq) = K_{αβ}^{\rm lad}(\Vq) + K_{αβ}^{\rm tw}(\Vq)$, the inverse Fourier transform (\ref{eq:Fourier}) can be performed for both terms independently.
+In the following analysis, we focus on the long-range regime characterized by $q a_0 \ll 1$ and $r \gg a_0$.
+Under these conditions, the detailed microscopic structure of the reference lattice does not play a significant role and can therefore be neglected.
+For the ladder term given by Eq.~(\ref{eq:Kladder(q)}) we obtain:

 where $r_0$ is the normalization length, which depends on the system size, and

 This power-law decay $K_{αβ}^{\rm ld}(\V r) \propto r^{2-d}$ is in agreement with the main results of the work \cite{DiDonna-nonaffine-correlations-random-2005} and has the same spatial behavior as the Green function of an isotropic elastic medium~\cite{Mura-micromechanics-defects-solids-1987}.
 However, the power-law decay does not contain any specific length scale.